-YSE and Yale are traveling to COP26, the annual United Nations climate summit, with dozens of students, faculty, and staff taking part in critical decision-making and discussions centered on reducing global greenhouse gas emissions.
+- Dozens of YSE and Yale students, faculty, and staff are taking part in the annual United Nations climate summit centered on reducing global greenhouse gas emissions.

 - While the state of the world in 2021 may not easily inspire optimism, even among folks who are normally cheery, it seems negativity has never entered the mind of Nan Jenks-Jay ’86 MES.